8 Variables, loops and scripts

 There are a few important things to note here:

-4. Unlike the previous example, the body of this for loop contains multiple commands: first the filename is printed to the screen using echo, then the number of lines in the file is printed to the screen.
+) to write the loop statement on a single line. - Unlike the previous example, the body of this for loop contains multiple commands: first the filename is printed to the screen using

 Loops, combined with scripting, are incredibly useful when performing more advanced operations, like performing the bioinformatics analysis of DNA sequencing reads.
 For example, to process the DNA reads generated by an AmpliSeq assay and identify the genetic variants (variant calling analysis), the following steps would be performed by looping over the FASTQ file corresponding to each sample: